 Customer Service Chatbots: Everything You Need to KnowMichael Curran

-Everything you need to know about customer service chatbots especially when it’s getting tougher to meet customer expectations.
+Everything you need to know about customer service chatbots – especially when it’s getting harder to meet customer expectations.

-How is your contact centre team supposed to keep up with the demand?
+How is your contact centre team supposed to keep up with demand?
+The answer may be in the deployment of a customer service chatbot.

-In this blog, we’ll be taking a deep dive into that very subject.
+In this article, we’ll be taking a deep dive into that very subject.
 You’ll learn:

 - What a chatbot is and the benefits of using them alongside human agents